levent1ozgur/Projects/BatchInstallPro.md

 ### **Getting Started**
 1. **Select Your Platform**
-   - Choose the appropriate section for Windows or macOS/Linux installation.
+   - Choose the appropriate section for Windows or macOS installation.

 2. **Pick Your Applications**
    - Browse a curated list of popular software packages.